OpenGene/fastp/README.md

   -6, --phred64                      indicate the input is using phred64 scoring (it'll be converted to phred33, so the output will still be phred33)
   -z, --compression                  compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest, default is 4. (int [=4])
       --stdin                          input from STDIN.
 If the STDIN is interleaved paired-end FASTQ, please also add --interleaved_in.
       --stdout                         output passing-filters reads to STDOUT.
 This option will result in interleaved FASTQ output for paired-end input.
-Disabled by defaut.
+Disabled by default.
       --interleaved_in                 indicate that <in1> is an interleaved FASTQ which contains both read1 and read2.
-Disabled by defaut.
+Disabled by default.
       --reads_to_process             specify how many reads/pairs to be processed.
 Default 0 means process all reads. (int [=0])
       --dont_overwrite               don't overwrite existing files.
 Overwritting is allowed by default.